ibm-cloud-docs/FileStorage/disaster-recovery.md

 If you need further assistance, create a [support case](/unifiedsupport/supportcenter){: external}.

-## Failing back to the original primary site in the UI
+## Failing back to the original primary site in the console
 {: #DRFailbackUI}
 {: ui}